Jarvis-Consulting-Group/jarvis_data_eng-En4zo/core_java/grep/README.md

 ## Introduction
 #### What does this project do?
-This project is an implementation of the popular Linux command `grep` in Java.
+This project is an implementation of the popular Linux command `grep` in Java 8.
 It allows users to search for specific strings in files or within a directory, making it easier and more efficient to find the desired information.
 #### Who are the users?